 Retain® and Harvista™ use

-Philagro SA conducted research regarding the use of Retain® (AVG) on 'Bigbucks' during the 2018/19 season.
+Philagro SA conducted research regarding the use of Retain® (AVG) on 'Bigbucks' during the 2018/19, 2019/20, and 2020/21 seasons.
 All treatments had a marked positive effect on fruit pressure.
 Earlier applications caused a more pronounced delay in starch breakdown than late applications.

-Unlike with poor colouring sports of 'Royal Gala' where Retain® is applied 8-10 days before anticipated harvest, indications are that the optimum application time of Retain® on 'Bigbucks' will be somewhere between 21 and 28 days before anticipated harvest.
-The research will be repeated this season.
+Unlike with poor colouring sports of 'Royal Gala' where Retain® is applied 8-10 days before anticipated harvest, current indications are that the optimum application time of Retain® on 'Bigbucks' is approximately 21-28 days before anticipated harvest.

 Determining 'Bigbucks' Harvest Protocol